 My name is Kathy Jackson.
 I’m a professional firearms trainer, a small business owner, a former magazine editor, a former homeschool mom, and a freelance writer.
 I guess you could say I wear a lot of hats.
 My husband and I have been married more than 25 years, and we have five sons.

-I got my start as a shooter nearly 15 years ago by taking classes at the Firearms Academy of Seattle.
+I got my start as a shooter more than 15 years ago by taking classes at the Firearms Academy of Seattle.
 FAS Director Marty Hayes and his talented wife, Gila, took me under their wings and helped me become the shooter and teacher I am today.
 In 2003, after I had taken almost every handgun class FAS offered, Marty offered to let me join the FAS instructor program, an apprenticeship-based opportunity to learn and grow.
 I became a lead instructor at FAS in 2005, working with hundreds of students at this professional firearms training facility over the past decade.

 From March 2008 through August 2012, I worked as editor at Concealed Carry Magazine, the flagship publication of the USCCA.
 Under my leadership there, the magazine’s circulation tripled.

 As a freelance writer, my work has appeared in several publications, both print and online, including Concealed Carry Magazine, Women & Guns Magazine, and SWAT Magazine.
 But I am most proud of the books I’ve written.
 In 2009, radio talk show host Mark Walters and I co-authored Lessons from Armed America, a book which presents several real-life accounts of people protecting themselves from criminals and the lessons we can learn from those situations.
 In December 2010, White Feather Press published The Cornered Cat: A Woman’s Guide to Concealed Carry.
 Although loosely based on this website, the book provides a lot of material you can’t find on the site, organized in an easy-to-read fashion.